 The preparation of financial statements in conformity with U.S. GAAP requires management to make estimates and assumptions of future events that affect the reported amount of assets and liabilities and disclosure of contingent liabilities at the date of the financial statements, and the reported amounts of expenditures during the period.
-Significant judgments include the assessment of potential indicators of impairment of mineral properties and investments in affiliates.
+Significant judgments include the assessment of potential indicators of impairment of mineral properties and investments in affiliates where key judgement is the delay on the Ambler Access Project is temporary and the delay was considered when assessing indicators of impairment.
 Significant estimates include the measurement of the South32 property acquisition option and subsequent equity method investment, income taxes, and the valuation of stock-based compensation.
 Actual results could differ materially from those reported.